abelljs/abell/README.md

 </p>
 <br/>

+**WARNING: This is not the latest abell code.
+You will find latest abell code in `main` branch.
+This is abell v1 code that is currently in development**

 a JavaScript based static-site-generator to help you create JSON, Markdown, or static-data based websites with minimal setup in a syntax you almost already know.
 Built on top of [abelljs/abell-renderer](https://github.com/abelljs/abell-renderer)

 **Documentation:** https://abelljs.org